 Place: Zoom webinar – We will send the link to all those who register for the event shortly before the webinar begins.

 Previous OPEN Backstage Events

 We kicked off OPEN Backstage S02 with an executive event for the Supporting Circle.
-This invite only event was held at Google, one of the founders of Google and included discussions around WeAreOpen’s activities in 2019 and plans for 2020.
+This invite only event was held at Google and included discussions around WeAreOpen’s activities in 2019 and plans for 2020.

 The 8th OPEN Backstage event was set up at OPEN Conference following the engaging panels and talks.
 This was a truly special edition, because the audience finally found out the winners of the OPEN Spotlight Award!
 This occasion was also an exclusive launch event of WeAreOpen’s ‘Common Interest’ gender equality campaign in partnership with ELLE Hungary.
 The December issue of the magazine featuring the campaign was presented by WeAreOpen’s CEO Melinda Miklós and ELLE Hungary’s editor-in-chief Lívia Liptai.

 The evening was even more special thanks to the wonderful improvisational acts by Grund Theatre.

 The 7th edition of OPEN Backstage was dedicated to Roma inclusion and representation and it was co-hosted by WeAreOpen’s co-founder, Prezi, at their Budapest office.
 The OPEN Community was able to see a spectacular performance by T6 Tudás Hatalom called ‘Gypsy Hungarian’ founded by a group of Roma youth.
 The groundbreaking act was followed by an interactive discussion featuring the special guests of the evening: Franciska Farkas (Actress), Kristóf Horváth (Actor/Director), Ádám Császi (Stage Director) and Dr. Mária Bogdán (Media Theorist),